 Delegate and track

-While you’re responsible for your SharePoint or Office 365 environment, you can’t fix every issue by yourself.
+While you’re responsible for your SharePoint, Teams or Office 365 environment, you can’t tackle every notification by yourself.
 You don’t have the capacity to do that and some issues will likely require developers to analyze the impact and implement the fix.
 So to handle alerts at scale efficiently, you need to be able to delegate them to the applications’ owners and track their status.

 Monitor your SharePoint applications without the hassle